milonmaze/privacy-terms-observatory/www.acm.org/cookie-declaration.md

 yt.innertube::nextId	YouTube	Registers a unique ID to keep statistics of what videos from YouTube the user has seen.
 Persistent	HTML Local Storage yt.innertube::requests	YouTube	Registers a unique ID to keep statistics of what videos from YouTube the user has seen.
 Persistent	HTML Local Storage

-Preferences (9)
+Preferences (8)

 Preference cookies enable a website to remember information that changes the way the website behaves or looks, like your preferred language or the region that you are in.

-Name	Provider	Purpose	Expiry	Type akaalb_OReillyALB	www.oreilly.com	Pending	Session	HTTP Cookie CookieConsentBulkSetting-#	Cookiebot	Enables cookie consent across multiple websites	Persistent	HTML Local Storage yt-player-bandaid-host	YouTube	Used to determine the optimal video quality based on the visitor's device and network settings.
-Persistent	HTML Local Storage yt-remote-cast-installed	YouTube	Stores the user's video player preferences using embedded YouTube video	Session	HTML Local Storage yt-remote-connected-devices	YouTube	Stores the user's video player preferences using embedded YouTube video	Persistent	HTML Local Storage yt-remote-device-id	YouTube	Stores the user's video player preferences using embedded YouTube video	Persistent	HTML Local Storage
+Name	Provider	Purpose	Expiry	Type akaalb_OReillyALB	oreilly.com	Pending	Session	HTTP Cookie CookieConsentBulkSetting-#	Cookiebot	Enables cookie consent across multiple websites	Persistent	HTML Local Storage yt-remote-cast-installed	YouTube	Stores the user's video player preferences using embedded YouTube video	Session	HTML Local Storage yt-remote-connected-devices	YouTube	Stores the user's video player preferences using embedded YouTube video	Persistent	HTML Local Storage yt-remote-device-id	YouTube	Stores the user's video player preferences using embedded YouTube video	Persistent	HTML Local Storage